lofirepo/lofire/index.md

 It is designed to support collaboration within communities and organizations.
 It does not depend on any specific blockchain, does not have a token, and it can synchronize its membership from external sources.

-Decentralized Autonomous Organizations (DAOs) can use it to support secure and authenticated interaction of their members through wikis, knowledge bases, structured discussions and decision making tools.
+Communities and organizations (including Decentralized Autonomous Organizations, DAOs) can use it to support secure and authenticated interaction of their members through wikis, knowledge bases, structured discussions and decision making tools.

-It supports Decentralized Science (DeSci) by providing infrastructure for collaboration around decentralized data repositories and knowledge bases that can be used to share and publish research results.
+It supports Open Science and Decentralized Science (DeSci) by providing infrastructure for collaboration around decentralized data repositories and knowledge bases that can be used to collaborate on research projects, as well as share and publish research results.

 Here's a selection of applications LoFiRe can be used for that we intend to develop once we're ready with the underlying infrastructure: